nogibjj/Sjg80-MiniProject5-sqlite-lab/README.md

 ## SQLite Lab

+This is a Python project that demonstrates how to create a script that interacts with a MySQL database.
+The project allows you to connect to a MySQL database, perform CRUD (Create, Read, Update, Delete) operations, and includes tests to verify the functionality.

 ### Lab:

 * Use an AI Assistant, but use a different one then you used from a previous lab (Anthropic's Claud, Bard, Copilot, CodeWhisperer, Colab AI, etc)